St Pauls Learning Centre

 Booking Terms and Conditions

 St Paul’s Learning Centre is managed by the Ethical Property Company.
-If you have any queries, or would like to book a room please contact us on 0117 9145470 or firstname.lastname@example.org
+All bookings are organised directly through the centre.
+CONTACT: 0117 9145470 or email@example.com

 There is little parking at the centre, please discuss with Ethical Property if you need disabled spaces.